Allen Lee Davis: Earlier crimes

+While at a hospital in Maryland in the 1960s, Davis admitted to molesting a number of young children.
+As a juvenile, he was charged with fondling an 11-year-old girl and sent to the State Reformatory for Men in Maine.

+Davis's manslaughter conviction stemmed from a car accident that occurred on April 21, 1965.
+He was put in a hospital for a month with serious injuries.
+Two of his friends who were in the car with him died in the accident.
+After Allen said that he had taken a shot for weight control and had drunk several beers prior to the accident, he was charged with involuntary manslaughter.
+The case was heard in federal court since the accident occurred on federal property.
+Davis was found guilty and sentenced to three years in prison.
+He served his sentence at the Federal Correctional Institution in Petersburg, Virginia.
+He began his sentence on January 13, 1967.
+Described as a model inmate, he was paroled on November 12, 1968.

-Davis had prior convictions for armed robbery, attempted armed robbery, use of a firearm during the commission of a felony, and involuntary manslaughter.
-He also had a history of child molestation.
-Nancy Weiler's husband, John Weiler, would later call Davis a "deviant animal that should have been permanently caged or executed many years before May 1982."
+In 1973, Allen was arrested for armed robbery, attempted robbery, and use of a firearm.
+He was sentenced to 15 years in prison, and released after serving eight years of his sentence.

+Nancy Weiler's husband, John Weiler, would later describe Davis as a "deviant animal that should have been permanently caged or executed many years before May 1982."

 Execution

 Last meal

 For his last meal, Davis requested and received a dinner consisting of one lobster tail, fried potatoes, a half pound of fried shrimp, six ounces of fried clams, half a loaf of garlic bread, and 32 USfloz of A&W Root Beer.

 Electrical parameters

 According to the licensed electrical engineer who managed the equipment, the amount of electrical energy applied to Davis in three steps was: